 "For if we sin willfully after that we have received the knowledge of the truth, there remains no more sacrifice for sins, But a certain fearful looking for of judgment and fiery indignation, which shall devour the adversaries" (Heb.10:26-27 KJV).

 Jesus Christ says that we can know a person's spiritual condition by their fruit:

 "Beware of false prophets, which come to you in sheep's clothing, but inwardly they are ravening wolves.
 You shall know them by their fruits.
 Do men gather grapes of thorns, or figs of thistles?
 Even so every good tree brings forth good fruit: but a corrupt tree brings forth evil fruit.
 A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit.
 Every tree that brings not forth good fruit is hewn down, and cast into the fire.
 Wherefore you shall know them by their fruits" (Matt.7:15-20 KJV).

 AN INDICTMENT FOR THIS AGE

-Ezekiel chapter 22 is part of a dissertation about the national and personal sins of Israel.
-Within this chapter, the prophet Ezekiel serves an indictment from God upon the people of Israel.
+Ezekiel, chapter 22, is part of a dissertation about the national and personal sins of Israel.
+Within this chapter, the prophet Ezekiel serves an indictment from God on the people of Israel.
 Ezekiel gave this indictment and warning message about 127 years after the ten-tribe House of Israel had been taken into captivity by a foreign power.
 Whether or not the House of Israel received this prophetic message at that time; it is clear that this message has a contemporary meaning for the scattered House of Israel today: